Bruh722/ccjs200/README.md

 Data: 31 28 51 28 30 25 33 29 42
 ```

-* What is the standard deviation of this dataset?
+* What is the sample standard deviation of this dataset?

 ```Rout
 a.
 8.3